PapaPeach/demo-ark/README.md

 | UseEditDate    |  Removed, too niche  | Use the date that a demo was last edited rather than date in its file name |
 | TwelveHourTime | Removed, too finicky | **True:** 12hr<br>**False:** 24hr |

 **Note on Multithreading:** This was originally a planned feature at launch.
 But after farther consideration this was postponed as it was determined to have limited usefulness and require more testing.

 The bulk of processing time for Demo Ark is spent on disk read / write operations that would see no benefit from CPU parallelization.
-Furthermore, multithreading has a substantial initial overhead that would result in performance gains only for bulk sorting of ~100+ demos per core, which would likely only be the initial run of Demo Ark for most users.
+Furthermore, multithreading has an initial overhead that would only break even for bulk sorting of ~10 demos per core, which would likely only be the initial run of Demo Ark.
 On the frequent smaller operations intended with the automated functionality, the initial overhead of multithreading would actually *increase* sorting times, though this would be recognized by the program and disabled.

 It is still a planned feature, but that is why it is not available on release.

 # Supported Operating Systems